 When your blueprint for the major donor cultivation plan is ready, start assigning your staffers positions and responsibilities.
 Remember, this is great time to share that you have volunteer opportunities open.

 - Go over the plan with them and explain the details thoroughly.

-- Train your volunteers and staffers (including soft skills, using your phone banking tool and text messaging software, etc.)
+- Train your first time volunteers and staffers (including soft skills, using your phone banking tool and text messaging software, etc.)